calboo/Flare_Triggering/README.md

 - boundary.f90
 - shared_data.F90

 To utilise these files in Lare3d the first three should replace files of the same name in the src directory and the fourth should replace a file of the same name in the core subdirectory which is found within the src directory.
+Information on how to run Lare3d is given in the Lare3d manual which can be accessed from the webpage https://warwick.ac.uk/fac/sci/physics/research/cfsa/people/tda/larexd/.

 ### Flare_trigger_linear